 - Set between 7-12 goals.
 Remember to spread them out into each of the major areas of your life: physical, financial, personal, professional, social/relational, spiritual, etc.

-Another reason people fail to achieve their New Year’s goals: they aim too high, entering the dimension of delusion.
+Another reason people fail to achieve their New Year’s goals?
+They aim too high.

 - The sweet spot for yearly goals is to avoid aiming too high or too low, and instead finding a middle-ground somewhere in between.
 You’re looking for desirable difficulty: not too hard, not too easy, but right in the middle.